Mordell-Weil group as Galois modules: The Galois module structure of Mordell-Weil groups

-Torzewski~\cite{torzewski} generalises this to the case when $\alpha$ is not necessarily surjective (as in Theorem~\ref{torzewski_thm} for the dihedral case) but involving the regulator constants $s_{\Theta}(M)$, too.
+In order to generalise to the case when $\alpha$ is not necessarily surjective, we will use Torzewski's result~\cite{torzewski} which extends Yakovlev's theorem (as in Theorem~\ref{torzewski_thm} for the dihedral case) by involving the regulator constants $s_{\Theta}(M)$, too.
 This new ingredient can be linked to arithmetic information as follows.
 Fix an invariant differential $\omega$ on $E$ and write $u_v = \lvert \omega/\omega_{\text{Néron}} \rvert_v$ for when it differs from the Néron differential $\omega_{\text{Néron}}$ of $E$ at the finite place $v$.
 For any field $F/k$, we define $C(E/F) = \prod_v c_v(E/F) \cdot u_v$ to be the modified product over all finite places $v$ of $F$ of the Tamagawa numbers $c_v$.
-This quantity together with the real and complex periods with respect $\omega$ should appear in the leading term of the Birch and Swinnerton-Dyer conjecture for $E/F$.
+This quantity together with the real and complex periods with respect to $\omega$ should appear in the leading term of the Birch and Swinnerton-Dyer conjecture for $E/F$.
 The following is a consequence of Theorem~2.3 in~\cite{DD_square}.

 \begin{thm} Assume that no place of additive reduction ramifies in $K/k$.
 Let $\Theta = \sum m_i\, H_i$ be a Brauer relation for $G$.
 For $F= K^{H_i}$ write $s_i = \ord_p(\lvert\Sha_{F}\rvert) + \ord_p\bigl( C(E/F) \bigr)$.
 Then $s_{\Theta} (M) = - \sum_{i} m_i s_i$. \end{thm}